Last update: Jun 02, 2023 19:02 p.m. EDT

 - not be incarcerated (in jail or in prison) for a felony conviction

-- not be found incompetent by a court for purposes of voting
+- not be found incompetent by a court for purposes of voting by a probate court

 - Ohio offers online voter registration.